Feralo/feralo.github.io/_posts/2021-02-12-lab-migration-notes.md

 There are several [communtity](https://help.ubuntu.com/community/isc-dhcp-server) [guides](https://devtutorial.io/how-to-setup-dhcp-server-in-ubuntu-server-20-04.html) and [references](https://ubuntu.com/server/docs/network-dhcp) around on this [topic](https://ubuntu.com/server/docs/network-dhcp), but they all seem really simple (but nothing is as authoritative as the [ISC page on DCHP](https://www.isc.org/dhcp/).

-**Note:** _seeing DHCPDISCOVER/DHCPOFFER, but no DHCPACK could mean that a misconfiguration with [DHCP snooping](https://packetpushers.net/five-things-to-know-about-dhcp-snooping/) is intercepting the client server conversation.**_
+**Note:** _seeing DHCPDISCOVER/DHCPOFFER, but no DHCPACK could mean that a misconfiguration with [DHCP snooping](https://packetpushers.net/five-things-to-know-about-dhcp-snooping/) is intercepting the client server conversation.
+Consequently, such a problem should be investigated and resolved._